masozow/GlobalCityManager/README.md

 # GlobalCityManager ASP.NET CORE 2.0/2.2.4
 Final project from Microsoft Learning ASP.NET Core MVC  2.0 course at edX, code: Microsoft: DEV250x

 The original code had two namespaces and I had to delete One, also asyncronous programming wasn't included, no styling, no dependency injection, connection string was written directly on code, also there aren't validations or error view.
-I'm fixing all of this, also I will be trying a custom html helper to automaticaly generate a table with the given IEnumerable<Model>, with or without Delete and Update operations as table fields.
+I'm fixing all of this, also I will be trying develop a custom html helper to automaticaly generate a table with the given IEnumerable<Model>, with or without Delete and Update operations as table fields.

 Advances:
 1. I made all the necessary controllers asyncronous before the first commit